What Can You Do About A Loved One’s Memory Disorder?

 Learning more about their behaviors

 One of the most painful experiences, when someone in your life has dementia or other memory disorders, is that it doesn’t only affect their memory, but their personality and mood, as well.
-Websites like lbda.org can be crucial in helping you understand what changes in behavior you can expect, as well as how to deal with.
+Websites like lbda.org can be crucial in helping you understand what changes in behavior you can expect, as well as how to deal with them.
 You cannot change the person or turn them back into the person they were, but by understanding the triggers of hurtful or angry behavior, you can identify the risks and try to prevent them.
 For instance, agitation can be caused by noise, clutter, breaking the routine, genuine pain, and more.
-Wandering (the act of walking or moving around seemingly aimlessly) may begin because the person had a genuine need to find something or go somewhere that they have forgotten.
+Wandering (the act of walking or moving around seemingly aimlessly) may begin because the person has a genuine need to find something or go somewhere that they have forgotten.

 Helping with treatment